nellyiya/EarlyDetect-/README.md

 ## 🔍 Project Overview (EarlyDetect )

-Breast cancer is one of the most common cancers among women globally.
-Early detection greatly increases the chances of successful treatment.
-This project uses a public dataset to classify breast cancer as malignant or benign based on various cell characteristics.

-Our goal was to build and compare different machine learning models and deep learning approaches, while incorporating multiple optimization techniques to improve accuracy and reliability.
+Breast cancer diagnosis is challenging and requires accurate early detection to improve patient outcomes.
+This project develops a machine learning model to classify tumors as malignant or benign using clinical data.
+The dataset contains key features from breast cancer patients to train and evaluate the model.
+The goal is to support faster and more reliable diagnosis through automated prediction.
+This solution aims to assist healthcare professionals in making informed decisions efficiently and improving patient care.

 ---